GarrethD/RestAssuredSelenium/README.md

 2. The Driver class is the core of the framework.
 This is where all the selenium methods reside and where we choose what browser we want to test against.
 Without this class there is no framework.

-3. The Env_Configuration package.
+3. The Configuration package.
 This package links the tests to Jenkins as well as handles a few things like getting the environment as well as receiving Jenkins parameters if used.
 In this package we set Enums for users and URLs that we can switch dynamically while testing.
 We can add Enums for many things but for now URLs and Users work perfectly.

 4. PageObjects Package.
 This package holds the pageObjects classes of the system being tested.